How to Apply for a Green Card After Winning Asylum

 • Form I-765, Application for Employment Authorization

-• Form I-131, Application for Travel Document, if you think you'll need or want to leave the United States before your adjustment of status interview.
+• Form I-131, Application for Travel Documents, Parole Documents, and Arrival/Departure Records, if you think you might need or want to leave the United States before your adjustment of status interview.
 Don't travel back to the country from which you fled, however, or USCIS might decide that you don't really fear going back there and take away your asylum status rather than granting you a green card.

-• proof of your identity, ideally a copy of your birth certificate, with English-language word-for-word translation if need be.
+• proof of your identity, ideally a copy of your birth certificate, with English-language word-for-word translation if it's in another language and a government-issued identity document from your country, also translated if need be.

 • copy of your Form I-94 Arrival/Departure Record (which should have been given to you when you were granted asylum)

-• copies of any pages in your passport showing absences from the United States since receiving asylum
+• copies of any pages in your passport showing travel to and from the United States since you received asylum

 • proof of your one year's physical presence in the United States, such as copies of pay stubs, school enrollment records, and your rental lease, and